ladusee/minimal-vite-starter/README.md

 npm run build
 ```

-Everything will be in the `dist` folder.
+Everything will be built into the `dist` folder.

-### Config restrictions

-Currently MPA (Multi Page App) requires to have root folders as routes,
-e.g. `./about` will be available at `http://localhost:PORT/about`.

 ## Docs